dwesterman/Convert-SplitNameValue/README.md

 # Convert-SplitNameValue
-Convert-SplitNameValue Is a Set of functions for Converting Data into a SplitNameValue String and vice versa.
+a Set of functions for Converting Data into a SplitNameValue String and vice versa.

 { ConvertTo-SplitNameValue | ConvertFrom-SplitNameValue }